microsoft/fluentui/packages/react-accordion/src/AccordionDescription.md

-An accordion allows users to toggle the display of sections of content.
+An accordion allows users to toggle the display of content by expanding or collapsing sections.